Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/05_Exercises_1.md

         would also have shown that Bison is part of several versions of the `buildtools` module.

-        The `module spider` command is often the better command if you use names that with a high likelyhood could be the name of a package, while `module keyword` is often the better choice for words that are more a keyword.
+        The `module spider` command is often the better command if you use names that with a high likelihood could be the name of a package, while `module keyword` is often the better choice for words that are more a keyword.
 But if one does not return the solution it is a good idea to try the other one also.